 You can find uke strings of all kinds from D’Addario.
 Not only do they manufacture nylon strings, but fluorocarbon, and titanium strings as well.

 The fact of the matter is that you can’t go wrong with D’Addario strings.
 They provide top-notch sound at a fair price.

 While Martin primarily makes its living in the world of guitars, it has, quite successfully, tried its hand in the world of ukuleles.
 The company makes strings for all ukuleles, all of which are made out of high-quality fluorocarbon.

 Whether you have a soprano, baritone, concert, or tenor ukulele, Martin uke strings will serve you well.
 All of their strings are available for a very reasonable price.

 Aquila USA is widely seen as one of the most prestigious string manufacturers in the country.
 This company uses a special type of nylon to create their strings; a nylon known as nylgut.
 It is meant to mimic the sound and feel of traditional animal-based ukulele strings.

-These strings are affordably priced and are manufactured to fit with all types of ukuleles.
-Regardless of the type of uke you play, Aquila will accommodate you.
+These strings are affordably priced and are manufactured to fit with all types.
+Regardless of the uke you play, Aquila will accommodate you.